dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Rings.md

 Lemma:
 Intersections, products, and sums (but not necessarily unions) of ideals are ideals.

+Lemma:
+Every ring has proper maximal ideals, and any proper ideal is contained in a maximal ideal.

 **Definition:**
 A ring $R$ is **simple** iff every ideal $I \normal R$ is either $0$ or $R$.